bitovi/ylem/docs/react-view-model.md

 Create an auto-rendering [container component](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.v9i90qbq8) by connecting an observable view-model to a React [presentational render function](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.v9i90qbq8).

+Every instance of the component will generate an instance of the ViewModel, initialized with the props, and provide it to the render function.
+Whenever the container component receives new props or a value on the viewModel changes, it will trigger an update.

 If `displayName` is omitted, it will default based on the `renderFunction`'s name, or "ReactVMComponentWrapper."
 This is really only significant when debugging.

 If `ViewModel` is omitted, it will default to [can-define/map/map].
 This will still provide the benefits of auto-rendering, though you cannot add smart properties like you can with a custom `ViewModel`.